Minority judicial nominees pose Democrat dilemma

 Shawn He, a board member with the San Diego Asian Americans For Equality Foundation, said the Senate’s party-line vote on the judge’s confirmation was unfortunate.

-“We are concerned by the current toxic political climate that puts partisan politics above the interests of the people,” said Mr. He.
+“We are concerned by the current toxic political climate that puts partisan politics above the interests of the people,” Mr. He said.

 Judge Thapar was on Mr. Trump’s campaign list of 21 potential Supreme Court nominees.
 If another vacancy arises at the high court, he or another minority pick could make Democrats sweat.